jonnonz1/nz-statute-book/acts/public/1977/wild-animal-control-act-1977.md

   (a) any wild animal for the purpose of farming, or for the purpose of sale or breeding for such farming; or (b) any wild animal for the purposes of any zoo within the meaning of the Zoological Gardens Regulations 1977; or (c) any wild animal for the purposes of operating a safari park.
-(2) Notwithstanding anything to the contrary in this section, any person may muster, herd, drive, capture, or convey any wild goat without a permit where the purpose of the mustering, herding, driving, capturing, or conveying of the animal is the immediate slaughter thereof, or the branding thereof as provided for pursuant to section 3 of the Animal Identification Act 1993.
+(2) Notwithstanding anything to the contrary in this section, any person may muster, herd, drive, capture, or convey any wild goat without a permit where the purpose of the mustering, herding, driving, capturing, or conveying of the animal is the immediate slaughter thereof, or the identification of it under the National Animal Identification and Tracing Act 2012.
 (3) For the purposes of subsection (1), the following permits and licences shall be effective in relation to any specified wild animal:
   (a) every permit or licence that authorises the capture or conveyance of the animal, or the keeping of the animal in captivity, being a permit or licence that is issued by the Director-General:
   (b) every permit or licence that authorises the keeping of the animal for farming purposes, and is issued by the responsible chief executive, with the concurrence of the Director-General, under regulations made under section 107 of the Animals Act 1967: